stokid/Torpedo-Game-React/README.md

 ## About The Project

 I have just made a classic Torpedo / Battleship game from our childhood.
 It is a two-person game which playable in browser with PC or Smartphone.
-The game's screen can orient your device on every refresh.
+The game's screen can orient your device when you refresh the page.
 So you can play on stationary also landscape screen.
 The game has a chat component where the Bot helps you what you have to do.

 <!-- PROJECT PREVIEW -->